4xush/CForge/README.md

 ## README.md

-# C-Forge
+# CForge

-C-Forge is a collaborative platform for programmers to track progress across coding platforms, create community rooms, and share knowledge.
+CForge is a collaborative platform for programmers to track progress across coding platforms, create community rooms, and share knowledge.

 ## Features